Learn how to tell actual disrespect from normal behavior or ADHD-related challenges in kids — with practical, empathetic parenting guidance.

-Respect between parent and child is a two-way street.
-When kids seem disrespectful, it’s easy to jump straight to punishment.
-But often, disrespect is a symptom—kids may be pushing boundaries, mirroring what they see, or struggling to feel heard.
-Kids with ADHD often get labeled as “rude” or “defiant.”
-In reality, what looks like disrespect is often a symptom of their brain struggling with self-control, focus, or emotional regulation.
-Knowing the difference can change how you parent—and how your child feels about themselves.
-Let’s look at the key signs of disrespect and what you can do to change the dynamic without yelling.
+Kids with ADHD are especially likely to be labeled “rude” or “defiant.”
+In reality, these behaviors are often signs of difficulty with self-control, focus, or emotional regulation.
+Knowing the difference between true disrespect and developmental or ADHD-related behavior can change how you parent—and how your child feels about themselves.
+Let’s look at the key behaviors adults often label as disrespect and what you can do to change the dynamic without yelling.

 1. Constant Backtalk